Washington Landlord Tenant Laws

 - Permitted Times: Landlords may only enter at reasonable times (RCW § 59.18.150(6)).
 Landlords may enter to inspect the premises; make repairs, alterations, or improvements; supply necessary or agreed-to services; or show the unit to prospective buyers or renters (RCW § 59.18.150(1)).

 - Emergency Entry: In case of an emergency or abandonment, the landlord may enter a unit without consent or advanced notice (RCW § 59.18.150(5)).

-- Notice for Lease Violation: 10 days to comply (RCW § 59.12.030(4)).
+- Notice for Lease Violation: 10 days to cure or quit (RCW § 59.12.030(4)).
 According to eviction laws in Washington state, this notice applies when a tenant fails to perform any condition under the lease agreement other than nonpayment of rent, including an agreement not to sublet the property.